MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench Environment

+\paragraph{Stability of Shortcuts.} The stability of shortcuts across application versions is a critical consideration for real-world deployment.
+Our collection strategy deliberately focuses on core, commonly used functionalities that applications typically maintain across updates. \textbf{API and Deep-Link shortcuts} exhibit high stability, as they interface with core application functions that rarely change across versions.
+These shortcuts are based on documented or intent-accessible endpoints and declared URI schemes, which developers typically maintain for backward compatibility. \textbf{RPA scripts} in our knowledge base are implemented using UI tree-based element identification rather than fixed coordinates.
+This approach leverages the structured view hierarchy, which remains more stable across application updates compared to pixel-based coordinate systems, resulting in enhanced robustness against UI layout changes.

+To validate the robustness of our shortcut knowledge base, we have tested all shortcuts across at least five different versions of each application, spanning updates released over six months.
+Our validation confirms that all shortcuts in our knowledge base remain functional across these versions without modification, demonstrating their practical viability for real-world agent deployment.

-We incorporate several methods to create agent-generated shortcuts.
+\paragraph{Details of Agent-Generated Shortcuts.} We incorporate several methods to create agent-generated shortcuts.
 The primary purpose for including this variety of shortcut types is to validate the effectiveness of the MAS-Bench framework itself in evaluating an agent's shortcut generation capabilities.
 By creating test cases with diverse characteristics, we can verify our benchmark's ability to assess different shortcut generation strategies.

 \begin{itemize} \item \textbf{Macro-level action trajectory replay (action replay) Shortcuts}: This category of shortcuts is constructed by recording and replaying an agent's historical action trajectories.
 They execute a fixed sequence of low-level actions, such as clicks and swipes at specific coordinates, to automate a previously completed workflow.
 This method is implemented at two distinct granularities: \begin{itemize} \item \textbf{Task-Level Replay}: Captures and replays the entire action sequence of a full task, from start to finish.
 This results in a single, high-level macro that is highly specific to one complete workflow. \item \textbf{Subtask-Level Replay}: Identifies and abstracts recurrent, multi-step operations within a larger task.
 This approach generates shorter, more modular shortcuts that automate common sub-workflows. \end{itemize} \item \textbf{Dynamic Shortcuts}: Unlike static macro-replays, these shortcuts are adaptive and robust to UI changes.
 Instead of replaying hardcoded coordinates, they utilize real-time grounding to semantically identify and interact with target UI elements based on the current screen context.
 This allows them to function correctly even if the position or layout of UI elements changes. \end{itemize} Ultimately, this diverse suite of shortcut types validates that MAS-Bench provides a comprehensive framework for evaluating agents' shortcut generation capabilities.